Math 8 Functions and Modeling

 1.2 Linear Polynomials

-Perhaps the simplest functions are the linear polynomials, whose graphs are straight lines;
+Perhaps the simplest functions are the linear polynomials, whose graphs are straight lines,

 y = f (x) = mx + c where m, c are constants ()

-linear models for approximately linear data.
+meant by, and how to find, a ‘good’ linear model for approximately linear data.

 Example 1.6.
 Find the equation of the straight line through the points A = (1, 3) and B = (4, 1).